PART 1: “WILLIE … ALMOST MICKEY … AND THE DUKE”

 “Did you do it?”
 I asked him.

 He nodded.
 “I talked to Mr. Stoneham.
-Didn’t hear much about it for awhile.”
+Didn’t hear much about it for a while.”

 “Any discussions take place about Koufax going to the Giants?”

-Willie Mays nodded again.
+Willie nodded again.
 He was chewing.
 Swallowing.
 Didn’t seem to be in much of a hurry to answer.

-“They wanted Cepeda.”
+Finally, he said, “They wanted Cepeda.”

 Orlando Cepeda, one of baseball’s younger star sluggers, was a San Francisco favorite.
 He was an established star.

-I summarized this for Willie Mays.
+I summarized this for Willie.

 “How close do you think this came to happening?”

 It was exciting, to say the least.
 I was practically finished with my sandwich and potato salad.
-I was nursing my drink when Willie Mays got up to leave.
+I was nursing my drink when Willie got up to leave.
 My heart kind of sank.
 I’d have really liked to get more conversation with him.

 I watched him shake hands with a few guys.